magicbell/magicbell-ruby/README.md

 ### Customize Action URL

 When a user clicks on a notification in MagicBell's Notification Inbox, the Notification Inbox redirects the user to the first URL the body of the email notification.
-We call this URL the `action_url`.
+This URL is called the `action_url`.

 If you wish to redirect users to a different URL instead, provide an `action_url` in your mailers